davidclough/node/_documents/javascript-guide/javascript-guide.md

 * Arrays - a sequence of values surrounded by square brackets, e.g. <br />
 	`["apple", "orange", "banana", false, 23]`

-Technically the property keys should be surrounded by `double quotes` for the JSON to be valid.
-See [http://www.jsonlint.com/](http://www.jsonlint.com/).
-Often you will not need to do this but it is somthing to bear in mind.
+Technically the property keys should be surrounded by `double quotes` for the JSON to be valid (see [http://www.jsonlint.com/](http://www.jsonlint.com/)).
+Often you will not need to do this but it is something to bear in mind.

 You can nest objects and arrays within other objects or arrays.
-In the example below we have cheated, to avoid an ugly example, and used a `template literal` as the JSON container instead of a string.
+In the example below we have cheated, to avoid an ugly example, and used an ES2015 `template literal` as the JSON container instead of a string.

 	var myJsonObject = `{
 		"prop1": 5,